hjSim/KOALAnet/README.md

 # KOALAnet
-**This is the official repository of "[KOALAnet: Blind Super-Resolution using Kernel-Oriented Adaptive Local Adjustment](https://arxiv.org/abs/2012.08103)", CVPR 2021.**
+**This is the official repository of "KOALAnet: Blind Super-Resolution using Kernel-Oriented Adaptive Local Adjustment", CVPR 2021.**

 We provide the training and test code along with the trained weights and the test dataset.
-If you find this repository useful, please consider citing our [paper](https://arxiv.org/abs/2012.08103).
+If you find this repository useful, please consider citing our paper [[arXiv](https://arxiv.org/abs/2012.08103)].

 Please watch our **[5 min presentation](https://youtu.be/j9WX5CkdF5w)** on YouTube.